signs-it-is-time-to-move-house

 That big promotion, an inheritance or an upcoming retirement are when our finances change radically.
 Or perhaps it’s time to cash in some hard-earned equity to help your children onto the property ladder.
 All these life-changing moments are made easier by moving home.

-And because it really is an average of 23 years between house moves these days, there’s no one better than a Propertymark accredited agent to help re-acquaint you with the process of preparing to sell, find that next home, and managing the move effectively.
+And because it really is an average of 23 years between house moves these days, there’s no one better than a Propertymark-accredited agent to help re-acquaint you with the process of preparing to sell, finding that next home, and managing the move effectively.
 This underscores that it’s time to move house.